phee27/chess_play/README.md

 - **Accuracy**: Best move accuracy improved by 51.8% relative to the base model (56 to 85 times)

-- **Legal Moves**: The illegal moves from fine-tuned is 1/1000 compared to 13/1000 in base model
+- **Legal Moves**: The number of illegal moves from fine-tuned is 1/1000 compared to 13/1000 in base model

 ### Analysis